-The Day That Harry Chapin Died
+The Day Harry Chapin Died

 The Harry Chapin Archives says that "the driver of the truck, 57-year-old Robert Eggleton of South Plainfield, N.J., and another passerby were able to get Harry out of the burning car through the window and by cutting the seatbelts, before the car was completely engulfed."

 He was taken by police helicopter to Nassau County Medical Center where doctors tried for 30 minutes to revive him, but he was pronounced dead at 1:05PM.
 The cause of death was given to the media as "cardiac arrest," and it is believed that the collision caused an artery to be torn from his heart, although it's possible he had suffered a heart attack while driving.

-He joked about his politically and socially active stance in a 1980 interview.
-"I've found a lot of music critics wishing I was spending more time in politics and a lot of politicians wishing I was spending more time in music."
+He joked about his politically and socially active stance in a 1980 interview: "I've found a lot of music critics wishing I was spending more time in politics and a lot of politicians wishing I was spending more time in music."

-His widow Sandy, who co-wrote his chart-topping 1974 hit "Cats in the Cradle," continued to run the Harry Chapin Foundation to carry on Harry's philanthropic work.
+His widow Sandy, who co-wrote Chapin's chart-topping 1974 hit "Cats in the Cradle," continued to run the Harry Chapin Foundation to carry on Harry's philanthropic work.
 His daughter Jen also followed in both his musical and philanthropic footsteps.

 At the time of his death, Chapin was working on several songs that were released posthumously in 1988 as The Last Protest Singer.